twbs/blog/_posts/2017-10-19-bootstrap-4-beta-2.md

 In addition to the documentation changes, we've made a few CSS changes to improve how folks interact with our theming options.

 - We've added new theme color variables in addition to the map.
-Instead of Now you can use `$primary` or `theme-color("primary")` as needed.
+Now you can use `$primary` or `theme-color("primary")` as needed.
 The values in `$theme-colors` are also now mapped to these new variables instead of their direct color.

 - We've improved the ability to customize Sass maps.
 With Beta 1, we didn't have a setup in place to modify your `$theme-colors` map without replacing it wholesale.
 That's been fixed in Beta 2—override existing values and add more as needed.
 Our new Theming docs page will show you how it's done.